Kiri-Discord/kiri-docs/docs/basics/setup-permission.md

 ---
 sidebar_position: 2
 title: Setting up permission
+description: Setting up permissions for using Kiri
 ---

 # 🔑 Setting up permission

 I also needs several permissions to be able to provides you functionality and features.
 Below is every permission that i need, and what features or commands you lose if you don't grant that permission 😔

 :::note